Pupil Premium Funding

 - The Student Leadership Programme continues to be developed, with a target of having at least 30% of our disadvantaged students in a leadership role.
 Following on from the successful introduction of our Peer Mentors, Lead Learners and Exemplary Student Leaders, we are introducing Sport’s Leaders, MFL Ambassadors, and Community Ambassadors.

-There will be a review, in September 2018, of how pupil premium funding is spent.
+There was a review, in September 2018, of how pupil premium funding is spent - Pupil Premium Funding Review Report.